Don’t have time to pick up some buttermilk? Here’s the best buttermilk substitute to use in recipes like pancakes, biscuits, and more.

 Here are some recipes where you could use this buttermilk substitution:

-- Blueberry Buttermilk Pancakes Stop right there.
-These are the easiest, fluffiest, tangiest, most tender blueberry buttermilk pancakes.
+- Blueberry Buttermilk Pancakes or Classic Buttermilk Pancakes Stop right there.
+These are the easiest, fluffiest, tangiest, most tender pancakes.
 You need them in your life—stat.

 - Buttermilk Biscuits Ready for the flakiest, most buttery and tender biscuits?
 This buttermilk biscuit recipe is a true gem—and all your friends will ask for your secrets.